Hopes rise for border funding deal – if Trump will go along

-WASHINGTON (AP) — Capitol Hill talks to resolve an impasse over President Donald Trump’s demands for billions of dollars for his long-sought border wall are inching forward.
-Lawmakers are focused first on forging agreement among themselves and less on satisfying Trump’s shifting demands.
+WASHINGTON (AP) — Capitol Hill talks to resolve an impasse over President Donald Trump’s demands for billions of dollars for his long-sought border wall are inching forward, with lawmakers focused first on forging agreement among themselves — and less on satisfying Trump’s shifting demands.

-One such sign came from Capitol Hill’s most powerful Republican.
-Senate Majority Leader Mitch McConnell says he’s not seeking Trump’s blessing in advance of striking a deal on border security funding, a move that appears to remove a significant potential hurdle confronting the talks.
+One such sign came Tuesday from Capitol Hill’s most powerful Republican, Senate Majority Leader Mitch McConnell, who says he’s not seeking Trump’s blessing in advance of striking a deal on border security funding, a move that appears to remove a significant potential hurdle confronting the talks.

-Kentucky’s senior senator told reporters that negotiators “ought to reach an agreement, and then we’ll hope that the president finds it worth signing.”
+McConnell told reporters that negotiators “ought to reach an agreement, and then we’ll hope that the president finds it worth signing.”

-During the recent 35-day partial federal shutdown, McConnell insisted that Trump’s buy-in would be needed before any agreement could be reached.
+That’s a break from his stance during the recent 35-day partial federal shutdown, when McConnell, R-Ky., insisted for weeks that Trump’s buy-in would be needed before any agreement could be reached.
+Trump is seeking $5.7 billion for a U.S.-Mexico border wall, but it’s clear that the House-Senate negotiations won’t approve nearly that much.
+The Senate put a $1.6 billion plan on the table last year, though many House liberals think even that amount is too high.
+Government funding is set to expire on Feb.
+16.

 Most Read Nation & World Stories